Shagshag/prestashop-documentation/CountyCore.md

 * Class name: CountyCore
 * Namespace:
 * Parent class: [ObjectModel](ObjectModelCore)

 * **Warning:** this class is **deprecated**.
 This means that this class will likely be removed in a future version.
-* This class is defined in classes\County.php line 31
+* This class is defined in [classes/County.php line 31](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/County.php#31)